 If you're having courtroom drama withdrawal after finishing off docuseries "Making a Murderer," this may be the answer.
 Although this telling of the infamous life of the South Boston crime boss doesn't involve the lovely Johnny Depp, acclaimed documentarian Joe Berlinger takes on the tale of James "Whitey" Bulger including interviews with those involved in his sensational 2013 trial.

 Many would think of the 1980s in Ireland as a particularly bleak time with plenty of unemployment and ferries loads of Irish people making their way to England to work.
 Sing Street does nothing much to dispell that idea or the nature of Catholic Church-run schools in Ireland at the time but it also manages to get that point across through music, song, and fantastic rebel nature that showed that Irish people were striving to pick themselves up.

 Following the journey of a high school band in Dublin, a band simply established so its frontman (played exquisitely by Wicklow actor Ferdia Walsh-Peelo) could get a girl, Sing Street is at it heart a tale of love - finding romance, falling out of love, and the strength of brotherly love - and it also has some great tunes and fantastic '80s outfits.
 What's not to love!
 The film also stars Aiden Gillan of Game of Thrones fame and Jack Reynor.

-Starring Judi Dench and Steve Coogan, the character Philomena (played by Dench) may seem lie a typical friendly Irish Mammy but her experience is, unfortunately, one experienced by too many women in Ireland.
+Starring Judi Dench and Steve Coogan, the character Philomena (played by Dench) may seem to lie a typical friendly Irish Mammy but her experience is, unfortunately, one experienced by too many women in Ireland.
 She teams up with a floundering journalist (Coogan) to find the son she was forced to give up for adoption 50 years previous.
-Tissues and someone to hug are extremely neccessary for her tale.
+Tissues and someone to hug are extremely necessary for her tale.